 In the EIP Packing section, you set whether Capture One will pack raw files to EIP.
 You can set this individually when importing or capturing (=tethering).

 This is a setting that affects Sessions only and the setting does not apply to Express (for Sony).
 Note that Catalogs can handle EIP files both on import and export.

 By default, Capture One Pro not only lets you edit raw files but also JPEG, TIFF, and PNG files.
 In the Editing section, you can disable editing for each of the processed file formats.

 Since Capture One DB does not allow editing of these processed file formats, these settings are removed in DB mode.

-In addition there is a setting Make new files writable by everyone (macOS only).
+In addition, there is a setting Make new files writable by everyone (macOS only).
 It eases up the read/write permissions of new files to the Everyone group.
-By default this group has no access.
+By default, this group has no access.

 You are advised to enable this setting if you work with EIP files that are transferred to other computers.
-EIP packages need to be writable by other users then the one who created them.
+EIP packages need to be writable by other users than the one who created them.